Surgeon Site

 While a bunion is characterized by a hard bump on the side of your big toe, you may be surprised to learn that the bump is the result of a more complex deformity involving a loss of alignment, rather than a growth.

 This condition, called hallux valgus, occurs when the first metatarsal in your big toe rotates out of alignment and causes your big toe to lean in and crowd your other toes.
 The head of the metatarsal juts outwards to form a bunion.
-Hallux valgus is a progressive condition that will not reverse without surgical correction.
+Hallux valgus is a progressive condition that may not reverse without surgical correction.

 What are the symptoms of a bunion?